tucane/MM-Project/README.md

 solution using deep reinforcement learning. (for example, https://arxiv.org/pdf/1903.05196.pdf)

 The project can be broken into three major parts:
-1. Website with the ML model in the backend for the building manager to use
+1. Website with the backend ML model for the building manager to use
 2. Script for the developers to maintain the database and train new models
 3. Hosting the website on Azure